Kaneko Kentarō

+Kaneko was one of the most influential proponents of a Japanese-American alliance in Imperial Japan.
+In his later years, he opposed and worked to avoid the Pacific War, but his attempts failed.

+He was the first person to translate Edmund Burke into Japanese and is considered the first Burkean conservative in Japan.

 Early life

 Kaneko was born into a samurai family of Fukuoka Domain (Chikuzen Province's Sawara district, present-day Chūō-ku, Fukuoka), being the son of Kaneko Naomichi (1821-1876), leader of the Ansei Expedition to the Philippines in 1855.
 At the age of 9, he began his studies at the Shuyukan Han school.
 At 19, he was selected as a student member of the Iwakura Mission, and journeyed to the United States.
 He remained there while the rest of the mission continued on to Europe, with the instruction to obtain an education in any subject.
 At first, seeking a naval career, he planned to attend the United States Naval Academy in Maryland, but a doctor assessed his physical fortitude as insufficient and discouraged any military pursuit.
 Instead, Kaneko decided to seek a legal education, enrolling at Harvard University in 1876.
 He prepared for the challenging curriculum by seeking out the personal tutelage of future Supreme Court Justice Oliver Wendell Holmes Jr. At Harvard, Kaneko shared lodgings with fellow Japanese student and future fellow-diplomat Komura Jutarō.
 He also developed a wide circle of contacts in America, including lawyers, scientists, journalists, and industrialists.

-While at Harvard, Kaneko visited the apartments of Alexander Graham Bell and spoke on an experimental telephone with a fellow Japanese student, Izawa Shunji.
+While at Harvard, Kaneko and Komura visited the home of Alexander Graham Bell and spoke on an experimental telephone with a fellow Japanese student, Izawa Shunji.
 According to Bell, this was the first instance of any language besides English being spoken into the new invention.

 After graduating from Harvard in 1878, Kaneko returned to Japan as a lecturer at the University of Tokyo.